ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ### Analysis Questions:
 1. What are the most polluted countries in the world?
- * What are some factors that could influence a region's concentration of pollutant AQI levels (Example: Populations, GDP, Fuel emmisions...)
+ * What are some factors that could influence a region's concentration of pollutant AQI levels (Example: Populations, GDP, Fuel emisions...)

 With some of these potential influences in mind we then transitioned into a focus on the U.S